 You will usually have an interview with the tutor for your chosen course.
 You may be asked to bring examples of your work to the interview.
 Depending on the course you are applying for, you may also be asked to take a test as part of the interview process.

 If you do well in your interview you will usually be offered a place on one of our courses.
 This offer may be unconditional (if you already have the right qualifications and experience), or it may be conditional (and will depend on the results of any examinations you are due to take).
-The offer will be confirmed in writing.
+The offer will be confirmed by email.
 Please note, only at this stage will a place be reserved for you.

-In September, you will follow an induction programme.
+In early September, you will follow an induction programme.
 This is usually when you will find out about College facilities, meet staff and other students and be given details of your programme of study.

 Full-time further education courses are free up to the age of 19.
 If you are 19 or over on August 31 prior to the start of your course, you may still be entitled to help with your fees.
 However, this will depend on the course and your individual circumstances.

 There are no concessions available on higher education courses, however you can apply for a government student loan.
 For details on these loans and an application form please click here.

 Need some more information?